Hillary Clinton Criticizes Trump, Says She's 'Heartbroken And Horrified' By What's Happening To Immigrant Kids

 Donald Trump has campaigned promising to toughen up on immigration.
 According to a Washington Post analysis, although Barack Obama was often derided by immigration advocates as the “Deporter-in-Chief,” his and Trump’s immigration policies differ.

 Although Obama deported a record number of undocumented immigrants, totaling more than 5 million after his eight years in office, he also set up DACA.
-Trump on the other hand, relies on racially-charged rhetoric, and he has repeatedly criticized the Obama administration’s DACA program via Twitter, claiming it “no longer works.”
+Trump, on the other hand, relies on racially-charged rhetoric, and he has repeatedly criticized the Obama administration’s DACA program via Twitter, claiming it “no longer works.”